Publications

 Forest structure drives changes in light heterogeneity during tropical secondary forest succession

-Tomonari Matsuo, Miguel Martínez-Ramos, Frans Bongers, Masha T. van der Sande, Lourens Poorter
+Tomonari Matsuo, Miguel Martínez-Ramos, Frans Bongers, Masha T. van der Sande, and Lourens Poorter

 The rationale.
 Light is a key resource for tree performance and hence, tree species partition spatial and temporal gradients in light availability.
 Although light distribution drives tree performance and species replacement during secondary forest succession, we yet lack understanding how light distribution changes with tropical forest development.